oldrich-s/musicope/README.md

 Musicope is in its **alpha** phase with a lot of bugs, lack of features and lack of documentation.
 You are therefore more than welcome to contribute!
 You can either enhance the [source code][24], you can [file a bug][7], or you can discuss the game at the Musicope [forum][8].
 Any type of contribution is welcome!

 In the following a brief overview of the game logic and source structure will be given.
-The game consists of two separate views - [Game view][1] and [List view][2].
+The game consists of two separate views, [Game view][1] and [List view][2].

 ## Game View